andrelbourgeois/CASA0016/LCDthermometer/README.md

 because I would like to be able to use this indoors as well.
 I think a battery would be suitable, however, the lithium battery that I currently have is only 3.7 volts, and isn't strong enough to run my 5 volt build.
 - I coded in a starting screen for my LCD.
 It doesn't show up when my LCD starts, or maybe it shows up too quickly to see, but I would like to fix this as well.
+- Add an enclosure
+- Add in setp-by-step to the READMEM.md